Barryugo/FIEWS/README.md

 ## License

-MIT — free to use, adapt, and build on with attribution.
+Apache 2.0 — free to use and adapt commercially, with attribution and patent rights included.

 ---